“And a woman spoke, saying, “Tell us of Pain.”– Kahlil Gibran, The Prophet (Knopf, 1923)

 2. Attachment Blueprint

-The way our primary caregivers relate to us during our formative years (roughly 0 – 7 years) becomes the blueprint for how we relate – form attachments – with others in our life moving forward.
+The way our primary caregivers relate to us during our formative years (roughly 0 – 7 years) becomes the blueprint for how we relate – form attachments – with others in our lives moving forward.

 Our attachment blueprint or style dictates, to a large extent, how we experience hurt.